TASEP in half-space: Solving the half-space TASEP

-Using all the ingredients defined for half-space TASEP, we can give the following full-space TASEP formula. \begin{theorem} Assume that we start the full-space TASEP with the initial configuration having peaks at $(x_1,r_1;\ldots, x_n,r_n)$.
-The probability that at time $t$ it is below the configuration $\{y_1,s_1;\ldots;y_m,s_m\}$ is given by:
+Now we are ready to state the main theorem. \begin{theorem} Assume that we start the half-space TASEP with the initial configuration having peaks at $(x_1,h_1;\ldots, x_n,h_n)$.
+The probability that at time $t$ it is below the configuration $\{y_1,s_1;\cdots;y_m,s_m\}$ is given by: